ruandersMSFT/Compliance/compliance/assurance/assurance-data-immutability.md

 titleSuffix: Microsoft Service Assurance
 ---

-# Immutability in Microsoft 365
+# Data immutability in Microsoft 365

 Regulatory compliance, internal governance requirements, or litigation risks require organizations to preserve email and associated data in a discoverable form.
 All data in the system must be discoverable and none of it can be destroyed or altered.
 The industry-standard term for this is "immutability."